mat1jaczyyy/apollo-studio/src/COMM.md

 All requests towards the app should target `localhost:1549`.
 The request URI is different for each kind of request.

 * `/init`:
-    * .NET Core Host has initialized and returns Apollo Set information.
+    * .NET Core Host has initialized for the first time and reports Apollo Set information.
     * request:
     ```js
         {